-Yet the U.S. hasn't reined in its profligate spending.
-While modern economic theory shows that debts do matter (and see this), the U.S. is spending on guns and butter.
+Yet the U.S. hasn't reined in its profligate spending ...
+The U.S. is spending on guns and butter.

 As PhD economist Dean Baker points out, the IMF is cracking down on the once-proud America like a naughty third world developing country.
 (As I've repeatedly noted, the IMF performed a complete audit of the whole US financial system during Bush's last term in office - something which they have only previously done to broke third world nations.)